 Adobe Creative Cloud is practically synonymous with design.
 It offers a range of 20+ tools for digital media, web design, and more.
 Photoshop, Illustrator, Premiere Pro, Adobe Lightroom, After Effects, and Acrobat DC are some apps that students, professionals, and teams can use.

 G Suite is lauded as one of the best freelance tools out there.
 The upgraded platform encompasses mail, chat, video conferencing, cloud-based storage, and solutions for creating, managing, and sharing documents for communication, collaboration, and productivity.
 Some features are free, with paid plans available.

 It is an easy-to-use tool for tracking time, especially for hourly billing work, and managing your day essentially.
 Toggl Track’s free plan is popular among freelancers who can generate reports, create projects, detect idle time or inactivity, and integrate it with other tools.

 This project management board is foremost among freelancers.
-According to its website, more than 1 million teams (or 50 million users) use Trello to plan, manage, and collaborate in projects.
-One can also copy Trello templates to adapt to one’s workflow.
+According to its website, more than 1 million teams (or 50 million users) use Trello to plan, manage, and collaborate on projects.

 This password manager makes sharing of logins convenient and secure with multi-factor authentication.
 LastPass helps you keep track of unlimited passwords and access them on your personal computer or mobile device (unlimited per the plan).

 Equip yourself with freelance tools and insights to navigate your way around obstacles with ease and confidence.
-And as any freelancer would suggest, be flexible.
+And as any freelancer would tell you, be flexible.